ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 The item names are numbered 1, 2, 3 and so on.

-### Choose what to put in your 'add another' component
+### Choose what to put in your 'add another' component [#choose-what-to-put-in-your-add-another-component-stacked]

 Add a small number of fields to the stacked layout, from the following 6 components.
 These are called the 'preferred instances' in Figma: